Why invest in Croatia?

 STIMULATING INVESTMENT CLIMATE

 The Republic of Croatia strongly supports investments.
-With the aim of stimulating investments in manufacturing sector activities, technology centres, strategic business support and high value-added services as well as tourist activities, investors are offered various incentives.
+With the aim of stimulating investments in production and manufacturing activities, development and innovation activities, business support activities, as well as activities of high value-added services, investors are offered various incentives.

-Depending on the amount of investment and the number of newly created workplaces, investors are granted the following incentives:
+Depending on the amount of investment and the number of newly created jobs, investors are granted the following incentives:

 • Tax incentives – Partial or full exemption from profit tax in the period of up to 10 years, depending on the amount of investment.